 Refunds on Medication

-Please note that we are unable to offer a refund for returned medication purchased from Oakham Veterinary Hospital unless all of the following apply:
+Please note that we are unable to offer a refund for returned medication purchased from Oakham Veterinary Hospital.

 No refunds will be given on medications which has previously been claimed for through your insurance, or on medication which has been purchased from a third party.
 We are more than happy to dispose of any medication for you through our clinical waste process.